bearwithclaws/bearwithclaws.github.com/_posts/2011-08-24-workplaces.md

 More than a month ago, I moved out from my home in Penang to join a co-working space -- [Fluent Space](http://fluentspace.my) in the Klang valley.
 Fluent Space is spacious, well-designed and quiet.
 And I'm surrounded by all these awesome, like-minded people.
 I feel like I could take on any anything.
 At Fluent Space, I've been able to work on hard problems which I've been avoiding.
 Well, the unlimited supply of coffee certainly helps.

 ![BootHK](/images/boothk.jpg)
 I've also visited [BootHK](http://boot.hk), a co-working space in Hong Kong few months ago.
 It certainly had a different atmosphere compare to Fluent Space.
 Everybody just sat around this big table, in a not-so-big room, with an intense look on their face, hustling.
 It felt like startups.
-I'd love to work there for a couple of month and see what happens.
+I'd love to work there for a couple of month and see what happens. &sect;

 <p class="remarks">
   <strong>Photo credit:</strong> Dennie Yeap a.k.a my wife ;)